colinwilson/lotusdocs.dev/content/docs/quickstart.md

 ## Preview your Site

-Now that you've created some sample content you can preview your new Lotus Docs site using the `huge server` command:
+Now that you've created some sample content you can preview your new Lotus Docs site using the `hugo server` command:

 ```shell
 hugo server -D